fantasy2210/CakePHP-GentallelaAdmin-Template/README.md

 }
 </code>

-#Case 2: Using in the controller:
+#Case 2: Using in the Specifically controller:

 <code>
 class UserController extends Controller {